msfrt/PiLogger/README.md

 ## Installing Ubuntu

 There are many ways to succeed at installing Ubuntu Server.
 This application was built on Ubuntu Server 21.04, so check yourself with earlier versions.
 I don't need to explain how to do this.
 You can read [this tutorial](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi#1-overview) instead.
-Just note that the WiFi section is a bit outdated.
-In the YAML file, I believe that you will need to escape the stuff in quotations.
-For example, instead of wifi name `"Formula House"`, you would put `\"Formula House\"`.

 ### Updating network information after installation